Robert Westenberg: Other

 In 1981, Westenberg played Norman Mushari in Kurt Vonnegut’s God Bless You, Mr. Rosewater at Arena Stage.

 In 1994 and 2001, Westenberg starred as Scrooge’s nephew Fred in the musical adaptation of A Christmas Carol in Madison Square Garden.

 In 1996, Westenberg was in the US National tour of Funny Girl as Nick Arnstein opposite Debbie Gibson as Fanny Brice.
 It ended prematurely in November 1996 in Green Bay, Wisconsin.

 In 2002, Westenberg was in the US and Japan tour of The Full Monty.

 Westenberg has been in several MUNY (St. Louis) productions.
 He played Henry Higgins in My Fair Lady in 2001 opposite his wife, Kim Crosby, as Eliza Doolittle.

 He played the roles of both Mr. Darling and Captain Hook in the July 2007 St. Louis MUNY production of Peter Pan.
 He reprised these roles in a 2009 production in Branson, Missouri, with Cathy Rigby as Peter Pan.
 In 2012, he directed a production of Les Misérables at Springfield Little Theatre.

+Westenberg is currently starring as the older Neil Diamond in the 2024 national tour of A Beautiful Noise.